 Handbook

-Getting Work with the Federal Government explores the federal government's growing reliance on online supplier databases and shopping via the Internet.
-The federal government is changing the way it buys goods and services because it wants to increase the volume of business it does with small and medium-sized Canadian companies, cut costs, and deliver services more quickly and efficiently.
+But the Government of Canada is changing the way it buys goods and services now because it wants to increase the volume of business it does with small and medium-sized Canadian companies, cut costs, and deliver services more quickly and efficiently.

 Media coverage: